 If the elevated blood lead level is 10 µg/dL or greater, this Public Health Lead Investigation will also include a risk assessment of the places where it is suspected that the child has been poisoned (usually your home).
 ODH or your local health department will take samples to identify lead hazards and let you know so that they can be fixed.
 Contact your local health department for more information.

 There is currently a grant program at ODH that can help families with the cost of lead repair work.
-Check this out here, under the Home Repair tab.
+Check out the Home Repair tab on our For Homeowners and Renters page for more information.

 There are several reliable sources for more information about lead: